cwy20030/ActiGlobe/articles/Circadian-Analysis.md

 ##### OLS-Cosinor vs. Kernel Density Estimation

-When we plot the KDE alongside the cosinor we can immediately see skew, broad or narrow peaks, and multiple active periods that the single‑harmonic cosinor cannot represent. ![Figure 7: Overlay of Fitting of OLS-based Cosinor and Circularized Gaussian Kernel Density Estimation](Circadian-Analysis_files/figure-html/Model%201%20OLS%20vs%20KDE-1.png)
+When we compare the KDE-based estimate with the OLS-based cosinor model, we can immediately see that `CosinorM.KDE` better captures the complexity of the wearer’s activity pattern.
+Since `CosinorM.KDE` does not assume a specific pattern of activity, it avoids introducing bias from assumptions or model specifications into the rest-activity-based circadian parameters. ![Figure 7: Overlay of Fitting of OLS-based Cosinor and Circularized Gaussian Kernel Density Estimation](Circadian-Analysis_files/figure-html/Model%201%20OLS%20vs%20KDE-1.png)